Jarichi/Mysteries-of-Rankhra/World Notes/Merchants/Weaponsmith.md

 | 5     |                     |                                                                           |              |

 ## Light
+This guild specialises in everything finesse, and frequently display their strongmanship in duels.

 | Value | Item | Description | Price |
 | ----- | ---- | ----------- | ----- |
 |       |      |             |       |

 ## Heavy
+This guild specialises in slow and heavy weapons, and mainly has big men with anger management classes because that trope is hilarious.

 | Value | Item | Description | Price |
 | ----- | ---- | ----------- | ----- |